flamedfury/old-flamedfury.com/src/links.md

 Site | Description
 ------ | ------
 [Pop Punk & Linguistics](https://www.atlasobscura.com/articles/i-made-a-linguistics-professor-listen-to-a-blink-182-song-and-analyze-the-accent) | A linguistics professors analysis of the american pop punk accent.
 Great read.
+[The Rise & Fall of Internet Art Communities](https://www.artsy.net/article/artsy-editorial-rise-fall-internet-art-communities) [(!a)](https://web.archive.org/web/20201101002236/https://www.artsy.net/article/artsy-editorial-rise-fall-internet-art-communities) | A deep dive into the rise and fall of art communities of the early web.